Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Statement of results

-This computation led him in particular to the proof of the average version of the Sato\nobreakdash-Tate law for classical Kloosterman sums, namely the equidistribution of the set $(\hypk_2(a; q))_{a \in \Ff_q^\times}$ as~$q \to +\infty$ with respect to the Sato-Tate measure on~$[-2, 2]$.
-Further deep investigations by Katz, especially in his monograph~\cite{esde}, provide a cornucopia of examples of equidistribution statements.
+This computation led him in particular to the proof of the average version of the Sato\nobreakdash--Tate law for classical Kloosterman sums, namely the equidistribution of the sets $\{ \hypk_2(a; q)\,|\,a \in \Ff_q^\times \}$ with respect to the Sato--Tate measure on the interval~$[-2, 2]$ as~$q \to +\infty$ among prime powers.
+Further deep investigations by Katz, especially in his monograph~\cite{esde}, provide a cornucopia of examples of equidistribution~statements.

 Among other things, this framework allows for the study of exponential sums of the form